aisingapore/SemiAutoLabeller-Bricks/README.md

 ```

 ### Notebook Instruction
-1. Walk through the demo in bricks_demo_auto_label.ipynb to gain an intuition of the steps required for auto labelling.
+1. Walk through the demo in bricks_demo_auto_label.ipynb to gain an intuition of the steps required to operate this auto labelling tool.
 2. Walk through the sample notebook in bricks_auto_label.ipynb.
 This notebook allows you to experiment with the labelling tool and evaluate its usefulness for your company.

 ## Technical Documentation